 Did you know that Geocaching Adventure Lab goes through Last Duel Park?
 Geocaching Adventure Lab is a new app and platform that allows you to create, play and share location based experiences and games.
 Download the app from Google Play or the Apple Store and start exploring Last Duel Park in a new way!

 The Last Duel Park Advisory Panel was created in 2020 by Town Council to help create a plan for the future of the park.
-The panel members meet monthly to discuss ideas for the park and they will present a suggested plan back to Council for discussion and approval in 2021.
-The Terms of Reference for the Panel explain their mandate.
+The panel members worked to develop ideas for the park, and provided a plan to Council for discussion and approval in 2021.

 Principle | Description |